Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 save and close init.c

- Now open the supplied mpmissions directory can copy AI directory into your mpmissions directory.
+ Now open the supplied mpmissions directory can copy the AI directory into your mpmissions directory.

  If you are using an older version of eAI or previous versions of the AI_init.c you can remove the directories and files if you no longer need the data inside.